 Robbery (in some cases armed), assaults, theft and bag snatching, while not common, have been directed at foreigners in Timor-Leste.
 Incidents have occurred in Dili and on nearby beaches and in the districts.
 The risk of being a victim of crime increases at night and if travelling alone.
 'Smash and grab' style theft of property from vehicles occurs.
 There have also been cases of intruders breaking into homes known to be occupied by foreigners.

 There is a history of gang-related violence, robbery, arson and vandalism in major towns, particularly Dili.
-Rocks have been thrown at vehicles, particularly during the early evening and at night.
+Rocks have been thrown at vehicles and property, particularly during the early evening and at night.

-Sexual harassment of foreign women, including groping and men exposing themselves is regularly reported.
+Sexual harassment of foreign women, including groping and men exposing themselves frequently occurs.
 Incidents have been reported on the Beach Road, near Christo Rei (the Jesus statue) and in the vicinity of Back Beach (behind the Jesus Statue).
-Violence against women is also reported, but does not commonly affect foreign women.
-Women should avoid visiting isolated areas alone or travelling alone on public transport, especially at night.
-The local dress standards tend to be conservative.
+Violence against women is widespread, but does not commonly affect foreign women.
+Women should avoid visiting isolated areas alone or travelling alone on public transport or taxis, especially at night.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Timor-Leste.
 The official currency of Timor-Leste is the US dollar.
 This is the only currency accepted as legal tender.
-Few establishments (hotels, shops and restaurants) in Timor-Leste will accept credit cards.
+Do not expect that establishments will accept credit cards (including hotels, shops and restaurants).
 Consult with your bank whether your credit card and ATM card will work in Timor-Leste.
 US dollar notes issued prior to the year 2000 are not accepted.

 Australians are advised to check the security situation and road conditions with local authorities before undertaking travel.